hoprnet/hoprnet/docs/sc-audit-08-2023/docs/02-response-to-preliminary-report.md

 - Removed the `immutable` keyword from `domainSeparator` in "HoprNodeSafeRegistry" and "HoprChannels" contracts.
 - Introduced publicly callable functions `updateDomainSeparator` and `updateLedgerDomainSeparator` to adjust domain separators in relevant contracts in case of a fork.
+- Emitted an event when the domain separator gets updated to a different value.

 **Commit Hash:** [d51ce5d2bec87a81004488327d7282b22f97f38b](https://github.com/hoprnet/hoprnet/commit/d51ce5d2bec87a81004488327d7282b22f97f38b)